A partition function framework for estimating logical error curves in stabilizer codes: Partition function based estimates of decoder performance in the toric code under bitflip noise

 In this section we focus on the toric code under bitflip noise, mapped to the RBIM as detailed in Section~\ref{StatMechMapping}.
 We numerically demonstrate Proposition~\ref{decoding_proposition} and Proposition~\ref{order_proposition}, and also demonstrate that less samples are needed to reach a certain precision (as measured by the width of the confidence interval) when estimating failure rates using order probability and decoding probability than when counting decoder failures.

 We mainly use Pfaffian methods to compute RBIM partition functions, adapting an implementation of the Fisher–Kasteleyn–Temperley (FKT) algorithm by Thomas and Middleton~\cite{thomas_numerically_2013} found \href{https://github.com/a-alan-middleton/IsingPartitionFn}{here}.
 As a complement to this approach, we also adapt a Wang-Landau simulation of partition functions~\cite{vogel_generic_2013}.
 The Wang-Landau approach allows us to estimate partition values at zero temperature, whereas the FKT algorithm can only approach this limit.
 Another reason for providing a Wang-Landau implementation is that it can be easily adapted to other codes and noise models, in contrast to the FKT algorithm.
-However, we expect that tensor network methods are likely to be a more robust choice for general settings such as circuit level noise~\cite{piveteau2024}.
+However, we expect that tensor network methods are likely to be a more robust choice for settings such as circuit level noise~\cite{piveteau2024}.
+Further discussion comparing different methods for estimating partition functions can be found in Section~\ref{Discussion}.
 We provide a brief description of the Fisher-Kasteleyn-Temperley (FKT) and Wang-Landau (WL) algorithm in Appendix~\ref{FKT_appendix} and~\ref{WL_appendix}.
 For an in-depth analysis of these methods, we refer the reader to~\cite{kasteleyn_statistics_1961, temperley_dimer_1961, thomas_exact_2009, thomas_numerically_2013, wang_efficient_2001, vogel_generic_2013, vogel_practical_2018}.
+The source code of our implementation is publicly available at~\cite{repo:fkt, repo:wl, repo:postprocessing}.